Tejaskumar01/Tejaskumar01/README.md

-# Tejas S. Portfolio
+<h1 align="center"> Hi 👋,I'm Tejas S. Portfolio </h1>

-Welcome to my portfolio!
-Here you'll find details about me, my skills, tools I work with, and how to get in touch.
+<h2 align="center"> Welcome to my portfolio!
+Here you'll find details about me, my skills, tools I work with, and how to get in touch. </h2>

 ## About Me
 Hello, I'm Tejas S., a passionate DevOps Engineer with a keen interest in technology and problem-solving.
 I enjoy creating innovative solutions and working with various tech stacks.
 I'm always eager to learn and take on new challenges.